 The Marketing program helps students develop the knowledge and abilities needed to construct marketing strategies and activities.
 Marketing students will study topics including product design, customer relations, advertising, market research, marketing of services, marketing on the Internet and creating strategic marketing plans.

-Organizational Behavior is a program of interdisciplinary study prepares students who wish to more fully understand the behaviors of people within organizations and the human aspects of management.
+Organizational leadership is a program of interdisciplinary study prepares students who wish to more fully understand the behaviors of people within organizations and the human aspects of management.
 It may be combined with elective study in management or other disciplines, and forms a foundation for students who are interested in managing organization change initiatives.